BuilderIO/mitosis/docs/hooks.md

 ## onInit

-The onInit hook is the best place to put custom code to execute before the component mounts, it is executed earlier than the onmount hook.
+The `onInit` hook is the best place to put custom code to execute before the component mounts.
+It is executed before the `onMount` hook.

 ```jsx
 import { onInit, onMount } from '@builder.io/mitosis';